paulegreen1988-spec/mexico-deportee-coalition-report/README.md

 # Part Four: Family Dissolution and Psychological Trauma

-## Chapter 5: The Children of Deportation—When Americans Lose Parents
+## Chapter 3: The Children of Deportation—When Americans Lose Parents

-### The Scale: Millions of Children at Risk
+### 3.1 The Scale: Millions of Children at Risk

-Analysts estimate that more than 5 million U.S. citizen children live in mixed‑status households where at least one parent lacks lawful immigration status, and many millions more children are close relatives of people at risk of detention o5 depotation.
+Analysts estimate that more than 5 million U.S. citizen children live in mixed‑status households where at least one parent lacks lawful immigration status, and many millions more children are close relatives of people at risk of detention or deportation.

 ---

-### When Detention Becomes the Family’s Center of Gravity
+### 3.2 When Detention Becomes the Family’s Center of Gravity

 For many families, once a parent is detained, the entire household’s schedule, finances, and emotional energy begin to revolve around that facility. [web:410][web:405] Caregivers must juggle work, childcare, school meetings, and long trips to detention centers, all while trying to keep children informed enough to feel safe but not so overwhelmed that they shut down. [web:406][web:415] Phone calls to detention are often expensive and brief, and children may feel pressure to stay positive on the line even when they are scared or angry, which can make it harder for them to process what is happening. [web:410][web:452]

-### The Invisible Work of Caregivers
+### 3.3 The Invisible Work of Caregivers

 The parent or relative who remains in the United States often has to become breadwinner, emotional anchor, and legal advocate all at once. [web:405][web:413] Studies describe caregivers taking on multiple jobs, navigating complex court processes in a second language, and managing children’s behavioral changes with little formal support, leading to high levels of burnout and depression among adults as well as children. [web:406][web:417] In mixed‑status families, caregivers may also fear interacting with schools, hospitals, and public agencies, which reduces access to the very services that could help children cope. [web:420][web:458]

-### What Children Say They Need
+### 3.4 What Children Say They Need

 When researchers and clinicians ask directly, children affected by detention and deportation consistently say they want clear information, reassurance that they are not to blame, and spaces where they can talk about what is happening without being judged. [web:452][web:406] Many also ask for practical help—transportation to visit parents, counseling in schools, and adults who understand the immigration system well enough to answer basic questions honestly. [web:417][web:420] These requests point toward interventions that are feasible but not yet widely available: trauma‑informed school supports, low‑cost mental‑health care, and community organizations equipped to walk families through the long aftermath of an enforcement action. [web:413][web:64]

 # Part Five: The Economic Role of Undocumented Workers

-## Chapter 6: The Economic Role of Undocumented Workers
+## Chapter 4: The Economic Role of Undocumented Workers

-### Why Economics Belongs in a Human Report
+### 4.1 Why Economics Belongs in a Human Report

 Any honest account of deportation has to talk about people’s lives, families, and mental health, but it also has to talk about money. [web:13][web:418] Decisions about how aggressively to enforce immigration law are often justified as economic choices—protecting jobs, wages, or public budgets—so it matters what the numbers actually say. [web:421][web:424] Ignoring the economic dimension leaves the field open to slogans; engaging it carefully shows how closely human dignity and economic reality are tied together.

-### How Many Undocumented Workers Are in the Labor Force
+### 4.2 How Many Undocumented Workers Are in the Labor Force

 Best‑available estimates suggest that several million undocumented immigrants are currently working in the United States, with labor‑force participation rates that are often higher than those of native‑born workers. [web:375][web:414] Because many undocumented people are of prime working age and concentrated in sectors with persistent labor demand, their removal would leave substantial gaps that cannot easily be filled overnight. [web:13][web:418] Even when automation and recruitment of other workers offset some losses over time, the short‑term disruption can be severe for employers, consumers, and local economies.

-### Where Undocumented Workers Are Concentrated
+### 4.3 Where Undocumented Workers Are Concentrated

 Undocumented workers are not spread evenly across the economy; they are clustered in particular industries and occupations. [web:414][web:418] In agriculture and food processing, they plant, harvest, butcher, and package much of the food that ends up on U.S. tables; in construction, they pour concrete, frame houses, and handle roofing and finishing work; in hospitality, they clean hotel rooms, wash dishes, and prep food behind the scenes. [web:414][web:418][web:421] In many of these roles, employers report chronic difficulty recruiting enough authorized workers willing to accept the wages, hours, and conditions on offer.

-### Taxes Paid by Undocumented Immigrants
+### 4.4 Taxes Paid by Undocumented Immigrants

 Despite lacking lawful status, undocumented immigrants pay billions of dollars each year in federal, state, and local taxes through payroll withholding, income‑tax filings (often with Individual Taxpayer Identification Numbers), property taxes (directly or through rent), and sales taxes. [web:424][web:457] Recent analyses estimate that undocumented immigrants contributed on the order of $30–40 billion annually in state and local taxes nationwide, and close to $100 billion in total federal, state, and local taxes combined. [web:424][web:466][web:462] In several states, undocumented residents’ tax payments exceed what the state spends on services for them, challenging the narrative that they are primarily “takers” from public systems. [web:465][web:459]

-### Economic Ripple Effects of Mass Removals
+### 4.5 Economic Ripple Effects of Mass Removals

 When a significant share of the undocumented workforce is removed or driven into deeper precarity, the immediate effects include lost earnings, business disruption, and reduced consumer spending in neighborhoods where those workers live. [web:13][web:418] Over time, macro‑level models suggest that large‑scale deportations would modestly shrink national GDP, reduce overall employment (because immigrant labor and native‑born jobs are linked), and put upward pressure on prices in sectors like food and housing. [web:13][web:421] These projections vary by model and assumption, but most agree that mass removal is economically costly and that any gains for specific groups of workers are accompanied by broader losses.

-### Why This Matters for Policy and Public Opinion
+### 4.6 Why This Matters for Policy and Public Opinion

 Economic arguments are often used to justify harsh enforcement—claims that undocumented immigrants “steal jobs,” “drive down wages,” or “drain public coffers.” [web:13][web:421] The evidence paints a more complicated picture: undocumented workers are essential to certain industries, contribute significantly in taxes, and have limited effects on native‑born workers’ wages overall, while aggressive removals can damage local economies and public finances. [web:418][web:424][web:457] Recognizing this does not erase the need for immigration law, but it undercuts narratives that depict undocumented people only as burdens and helps explain why both U.S. and Mexican economies are entangled in any serious conversation about deportation.

 # Part Six: The Post-Deportation Crisis

-## Chapter 7: Life After Deportation—What Really Happens
+## Chapter 5: Life After Deportation—What Really Happens

-### The Logistics of Removal
+### 5.1 The Logistics of Removal

 The official act of removal—an entry in a database, a tally in a chart—represents only a fraction of what deportation means in real life. [web:261][web:413] In practice, deportees often endure weeks or months in detention, multiple transfers between facilities, and long waits for flights or bus convoys that will take them to Mexico, frequently shackled and with limited access to their belongings. [web:2][web:405] For families, that entire period is experienced as a drawn‑out crisis, not a single event.

-### First Hours on the Other Side
+### 5.2 First Hours on the Other Side

 Once in Mexico, deportees may find themselves at an official repatriation point—such as Tijuana, Ciudad Juárez, Nogales, or Reynosa—or at smaller crossings used for particular flights or bus routes. [web:427][web:430] Mexican authorities and partner organizations may be present to register arrivals, offer water and food, and direct people toward “México te abraza” reception centers or shelters, but coverage is uneven and capacity varies by day and location. [web:205][web:435] Some deportees report being released with only a small amount of cash and no clear guidance on how to reach their home community or secure safe lodging for the night. [web:218][web:439][web:434]

-### México te Abraza: Promise and Shortfalls
+### 5.3 México te Abraza: Promise and Shortfalls

 The “México te abraza” strategy is designed to centralize reception and provide a package of services: temporary shelter, meals, basic medical care, documentation help (such as CURP and identification), and transportation to states of origin. [web:205][web:428] Government statements emphasize the creation of multiple centers along the border and in strategic interior locations, along with coordination with state authorities and social programs meant to integrate returnees into health, education, and employment systems. [web:427][web:437] However, independent reports indicate that many deportees either do not reach these centers, leave quickly, or do not experience them as a meaningful bridge to long‑term stability. [web:218][web:431][web:440]

-### On the Streets and in Shelters
+### 5.4 On the Streets and in Shelters

 In border cities with heavy deportation flows, shelters operated by churches, NGOs, and mutual‑aid groups have long played a central role in receiving deportees, often with minimal funding. [web:434][web:439] These shelters offer beds, meals, basic health care, and sometimes legal or psychological support, but they can become overcrowded, especially when deportations surge or other migration flows converge on the same locations. [web:436][web:442] Deportees who cannot access shelters may end up sleeping in plazas, encampments, or cheap hotels where they are more exposed to extortion, robbery, and recruitment by criminal groups. [web:439][web:441]

-### Returning to Interior States
+### 5.5 Returning to Interior States

 Those who manage to travel on to states such as Guanajuato enter communities with varying levels of formal support. [web:273][web:295] Some state governments have programs to assist return migrants with documentation, schooling for children, and small business development, while others offer only limited services or rely heavily on federal initiatives whose funding may be unstable. [web:422][web:425] Deportees frequently report difficulty translating U.S. work experience into Mexican credentials, confronting employers who see them as risky hires or assume they will soon attempt to leave again. [web:431][web:422]

-### Emotional and Spiritual Aftermath
+### 5.6 Emotional and Spiritual Aftermath

 The emotional landscape after deportation is shaped by grief, shame, relief at surviving, anger at perceived injustice, and anxiety about the future—all often existing at once. [web:405][web:413] Men and women who were heads of household in the United States describe feeling that they have failed their families, while also recognizing that the system was stacked against them; many turn to faith communities or informal peer networks for support in the absence of formal counseling. [web:408][web:436] For deportees who land in places like Guanajuato and encounter local residents willing to listen and help, that human welcome can make the difference between spiraling into despair and beginning to rebuild.